FREQUENTLY ASKED QUESTIONS

 RIDES & ATTRACTIONS - How do I find out which rides and attractions are currently open and operating?

 Some rides and attractions are seasonal.
 Rides may be closed at any time due to weather or maintenance.
-Please check with Tram Base personnel before purchasing tickets.
+We maintain a ride status list on the Hours & Tickets web page, but for the most up-to-date information please check with Tram Base personnel before purchasing tickets and passes.

 more Frequently Asked Questions:

 Yes, children can enjoy many of the Park's activities; children-oriented activities are listed below.
 For more details on the various Park rides and activities, seasonal closures, etc. please refer to our Attractions web page and our Thrill Rides web page.

 Yes.
 The Lookout Grille serves wine and beer.
 The Iron Mountain Saloon serves beer and margaritas during the summer months.
 You must be at least 21 years of age, with valid identification, to purchase an alcoholic beverage.